-We’ve all struggled with balance before.
+Who would benefit from trying Supported Warrior II Pose?
+Well, we’ve all struggled with balance before.
 Sometimes our muscles don’t want to hold a shape, and sometimes our minds are spinning all over the place, making us lose our footing.
 Yoga has so many balancing postures that it can feel overwhelming on our “off” days.

 Thankfully, props and tools like a wall can be a saving grace to help stabilize, support, and even improve your balance.
 By removing major elements of balance with the support of props, you can instead focus on alignment and activation.
 Through this, you will work to stabilize and strengthen the muscles that help to support your balance.
 And so when you remove the props, you’ll be that much more secure in your balancing poses.

 Warrior II Pose (Virabhadrasana II) isn’t a one-legged posture, but it still requires a great deal of balance.
 But beyond the element of balance, Warrior II Pose is an incredibly complicated posture.
 With so many different actions happening in the legs, torso, and arms, it can be a lot to support on its own, even before the added challenge of balance on top.

 This variation of Virabhadrasana II helps to almost eliminate the element of balance so that you can focus on all the other juicy parts of the pose: the external rotation of the front thigh, the energetic activation of the legs, the engagement of the core, the length through the spine, and so on.
 By removing the balance factor in supported Warrior ll, you instead draw your awareness to the activation of your muscles; you may be surprised by how much effort it takes to support this shape without even having to balance.

 Once you’ve mastered the engagement needed, you’ll probably be surprised to find how much simpler the balance becomes when you effectively activate the muscles of the legs and core.